 All programs in Band 1 (except Classical, Fast-Turnaround, Large and Long, Director’s Discretionary, ToO, and limited-term partner programs) are allowed to execute over the full subsequent semester and encouraged to execute late in the semester before their formal allocation begins.
 These programs, designated "persistent Band 1", are treated equally with other Band 1s, whichever semester they are executing in.

 If your program is in Scientific Ranking Band 1 or 2, and is not a GSAOI program, we invite you to participate in remote eavesdropping during the observation of your program at Gemini.
 Successful PIs will receive a link to a Google spreadsheet on which availability for eavesdropping can be indicated.
-The deadlines for signing up for eavesdropping are July 20, 2020 (Gemini North) and August 20, 2020 (Gemini South), although changes to your available dates may be made after that.
+The deadline for signing up for eavesdropping is January 18, 2021, although changes to your available dates may be made after that.

 Target changes and other significant modifications to the original proposed observations require approval via the change request process.
 Changes to Gemini South laser targets must be made no later than 1 week prior to the start of the laser run, and there will be a ~1 week delay scheduling new Gemini North laser targets after approval and observation definition, as summarized in the Table at the bottom of this page.